Freedom of information

 The Trust also maintains a proactive relationship with the media and aims to respond positively and openly to requests for information from the media.

-View the Trust’s Freedom of Information policy (627 KB).
+View the Trust’s Freedom of information policy.

 Other information including how to make an FOI request to us is available in this section.